mggg/VRA_ensembles/README.md

 This code repository has the Texas elections model and its input data and files. *TX_elections_model* is the main model file and the *run_functions* file has supporting functions.
 The user can run a neutral ReCom chain, a constrained (rejection sampling) chain based on district VRA-effectiveness scores, or a constrained chain based on district demographic data.
 The only parameters for the user to enter are the 'User Input Parameters' in *TX_elections_model*.
 They are described below.

+To get started, download *all* input files into the same local directory.
+Make a folder called 'outputs' in the same directory.

 ### Data and Input Files ###

 All input files are in this code repository, except for 3 files that were too large to store here.
 They are the Texas VTD shapefile (with electoral data attached) and two files that have precinct-level EI data.
 They can be found HERE.
-Download *all* files into the same local directory to run the model.

 * ***Candidate_Race_Party***: This file has every statewide candidate in each race used in the model.
 It also has their race and party affiliation.
 * ***TX_columns***: Full column names for electoral data used in the shapefile.
 This file is needed because shapefiles have a 10 character limit.